g4edge/pyg4ometry-bitbucket/docs/source/pythonscripting.rst

    so usually we can "get away" with this if the curved solids aren't rotated about their axis.
 2. Currently, division and parameterised volumes are not handled explicitly.

+Assemblies
+**********

+In the case of assembly volumes, and if an overlap is detected, a unique name is built up based on the parent PhysicalVolume, the assembly and the PhysicalVolume inside it.
+Furthermore, this is done recursively is assemblies of assemblies (etc) are used.
+The name is built up with an underscore "_" for padding and the user should decode this from their input.

+As there is no 'mother' of an
+assembly, there is no mother protrusion directly.
+The contents of an assembly are compared to all other daughters and the mother at the higher level in which they are placed.

 GDML Output
 -----------